gatsbyjs/gatsby/docs/docs/templates.md

 ### Example of a guide article

-[Add a 404 page](/docs/add-404-page/) is an example of a guide that may or may not be perfect yet.
+[Add a 404 page](/docs/add-404-page/) is an example of a guide that isn't perfect yet.
 As you read through this template, take note of where that article can be improved.

 ### What should a guide article be about?

 We need guide articles to describe every task you can accomplish with Gatsby.

-Each guide articles should explain exactly one task and that task should be apparent from the article's title.
+Each guide article should explain exactly one task and that task should be apparent from the article's title.

 #### What if I want to include multiple tasks and concepts in a guide article?